michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 15. What shall I do then?
 I will pray with my spirit, and I will pray with my mind; and I will sing with my spirit, and I will sing with my mind.

-16. Otherwise, if thou bless with the spirit, how shall he who filleth the place of the unlearnedHediuto. say Amen to thy thanksgiving? for he knoweth not what thou sayest.
+16. Otherwise, if thou bless with the spirit, how shall he who filleth the place of the unlearned

 17. For thou blessest well, but thy neighbour is not edified.